Skyway666/Input-Combos/README.md

 ### Assign current state

 When assigning the current state from the wanted state, we first need to check the current state.
-If it is a neutral state, such as normal movement, or crouching, which can be canceled at any time, we directly update the current state and assign the new animation (with any other consequences the begining of the animation might have).
+If it is a neutral state, such as normal movement, or crouching, which can be cancelled at any time, we directly update the current state and assign the new animation (with any other consequences the beginning of the animation might have).

 If on the other hand, the current state is not movement, things get trickier.
-As said before, cancels only happen in certain frames of the animation, and certain moves can only be canceled in certain others.
+As said before, cancels only happen in certain frames of the animation, and certain moves can only be cancelled in certain others.
 We need to store all this information, and my approach is as follows:

-- To store the cancelability values, we set up an _struct_ with a state and a list of states, that represent all the states in which the state is cancelable.
+- To store the cancelability values, we set up an _struct_ with a state and a list of states, that represent all the states in which the state is cancellable.

 **Character state struct**
 ```